 Standard models have a pilot light that burns constantly, which can waste a certain amount of gas.
 However there are more economical models available that are installed with an electric ignition.
 These are often cheaper to run.

 You can order Continuous Flow Hot Water models in various sizes to suit your home or commercial property.

 Click on the links below for further information on the brands of continuous flow hot water heaters recommended by the team from Mr. Emergency plumbing;

 - Dux Continuous Flow

 - Aquamax Continuous Flow

 For a trusted installation or repair of any gas hot water heater call Mr Emergency Plumbing today on 1300 164 064.
-We are your local Adelaide, Melbourne, Perth, Brisbane & Sydney plumbers and gas-fitters – we guarantee we will attend to all of your plumbing needs the same day that you make your booking, and that we will put a smile on your face with our outstanding, reliable and affordable service.
+Our local team of plumbers and gas-fitters are spread across metropolitan suburbs in Adelaide, Melbourne, Perth, Brisbane & Sydney.
+We provide professional, affordable and friendly service that will put a smile on your face.

-We also offer a No Interest Ever payment plan^ on purchases of $1,500, so there is no need to ever put off any plumbing or gas-fitting repair or replacement.
+No Interest Ever payment plan^ is also available on purchases over $1,000, so there is no need to ever put off any plumbing or gas-fitting repair or replacement.